apache/tvm/go/README.md

 - runtime
   Module that generates golang package corresponding to the c runtime api exposed from tvm source tree.
-  This process build golang package _tvmgo.a_
+  This process build golang package _gotvm.a_

 - sample
-  Sample golang reference applications to inference through tvmgo package.
+  Sample golang reference applications to inference through gotvm package.

 ### Build